What is an abandoned vehicle?

 Test Valley Borough Council has the power to recover the costs of removal, storage and disposal from the person responsible for abandoning a vehicle.
 For details of the current costs see - The Removal, Storage and Disposal of Vehicles (Prescribed Sums and Charges) Regulations 2008.

-Under the Clean Neighbourhoods and Environment Act 2005, we can investigate nuisance motor vehicles – vehicles that are either for sale on the highway (within 500m of each other) or that are being repaired on the highway.
-To report a nuisance vehicle, please complete this form: Report a Nusiance Vehicle.
-If you wish to report a vehicle that is obstructing the highway please call the police on 101.
+The Council only has the power to investigate vehicles that are either for sale on the highway (within 500m of each other) or that are being repaired on the highway.
+To report such a vehicle, please complete this form: Report a Nuisance Vehicle.